-Novel Tools: In addition to more traditional forms of relief such as penalties and disgorgement, the Division also focused its attention on other tailored remedies to advance its enforcement goals, including equitable relief in the form of specific undertakings.
-FY 2018 saw the Division employ these types of undertakings in highprofile settlements involving Theranos, Inc. and Tesla, Inc. In the case of Theranos, Inc., the undertaking sought to address potential misuse by the CEO of her controlling interest in the company by requiring her to relinquish voting control over the Company and mandated that the CEO not profit from her ownership stake until \$750 million was returned to other Theranos investors.
-In the case of Tesla, Inc., the Commission's undertaking addressed the risks posed by the lack of sufficient oversight and controls over the CEO's communication practices by requiring, among other things, that Tesla employ an experienced securities counsel to advise on disclosure issues, add two independent directors to the board, establish a committee of independent directors, and adopt mandatory controls to oversee the CEO's public communications.
-We expect the Commission to continue to reserve the use of these sorts of undertakings to limited situations where tailored remedies are necessitated by the particular facts of the case.
+In addition to more traditional forms of relief such as penalties and disgorgement, the division also focused its attention on other tailored remedies to advance its enforcement goals, including equitable relief in the form of specific undertakings.
+FY 2018 saw the division employ these types of undertakings in high-profile settlements involving Theranos Inc.[7] and Tesla Inc.[8] In the case of Theranos, the undertaking sought to address potential misuse by now-former CEO Elizabeth Holmes of her controlling interest in the company by requiring her to relinquish voting control over the company and mandated that she not profit from her ownership stake until \$750 million was returned to other Theranos investors.
+In the case of Tesla, the commission's undertaking addressed the risks posed by the lack of sufficient oversight and controls over CEO Elon Musk's communication practices by requiring, among other things, that Tesla employ an experienced securities counsel to advise on disclosure issues, add two independent directors to the board, establish a committee of independent directors, and adopt mandatory controls to oversee the CEO's public communications.
+We expect the commission to continue to reserve the use of these sorts of undertakings to limited situations where tailored remedies are necessitated by the particular facts of the case.

-Impact of Resource Constraints: The Commission continues to labor under the constraints imposed by an agency-wide hiring freeze that has been in place since late 2016.
-The Report notes that the number of positions at the Division, including the number of contractors supporting the Division's investigations, is down by 10% from FY 2016 to FY 2018.
+Impact of Resource Constraints

+The commission continues to labor under the constraints imposed by an agencywide hiring freeze that has been in place since late 2016.
+The report notes that the number of positions at the division, including the number of contractors supporting the division's investigations, is down by 10 percent from FY 2016 to FY 2018.

-The FY 2018 Annual Report provides useful insight into the priorities guiding the Division of Enforcement under Chairman Clayton.
-A key area to watch over the next year will be the Division's continued role in addressing the risks posed by rapid changes occurring in the technology area, including cyber and crypto-currency related issues, and their impact on the securities markets.
-We also expect the Division to continue its focus on investment managers, as well as other market participants with direct touches on retail investors.
+The FY 2018 annual report provides useful insight into the priorities guiding the Division of Enforcement under Clayton.
+A key area to watch over the next year will be the division's continued role in addressing the risks posed by rapid changes occurring in the technology area, including cyber and cryptocurrency-related issues, and their impact on the securities markets.
+We also expect the division to continue its focus on investment managers, as well as other market participants with direct touches on retail investors.